usds/playbook/README.md

 ## We Want Your Feedback
 The IS&S Playbook was developed by the IJIS Institute for the Standards Coordinating Council using the U.S. Digital Services Playbook as the foundational framework.
 This is a draft version and user feedback is always welcome.
 We are especially interested in hearing from the community of interest about additional resources for the plays.

 We encourage your feedback and suggestions on these documents.
 Content and feature suggestions and discussions are welcome via [GitHub Issues](https://github.com/Project-Interoperability/playbook/issues).
 You may also propose changes to the content directly by submitting a [pull request](https://help.github.com/articles/creating-a-pull-request "More Information on Submitting Pull Requests").
+Or if you prefer, you can just email us at info@standardscoordination.org.

 You don't need to install any software to suggest a change.
 To propose a change from your browser, [select a play in the `_plays` folder](https://github.com/Project-Interoperability/playbook/tree/gh-pages/_plays "Link to the Plays Markdown files").
 You can use GitHub's in-browser editor to edit files and submit a "pull request" for your changes to be merged into the document.